IBM/terraform-provider-turbonomic/docs/index.md

 The provider sets Turbonomic as the source of truth for scaling decisions about cloud entities that are deployed through Terraform.
 The data source of the provider returns the tier size based on Turbonomic scaling action recommendations, or the current size if no scaling action exists.
-We recommend you include a default tier size for cases where the entity is not deployed yet.
+It is reccommended that you include a default tier size for cases where the entity is not deployed yet.

 ## Examples

-The following examples demonstrate the Terraform code to configure the provider and use it in different cloud environments.
+The following examples demonstrate the Terraform code to configure the provider and the uses in different cloud environments.

-### Configure the provider credentials
+### Configuring the provider credentials

-Before you can use the provider, you must configure it with the hostname and credentials.
+Before you can use the provider, you must configure the provider with the hostname and credentials.

 ```terraform
 terraform {